 So you’ve learned the basics of how digital audio works and it’s gone to your head.
 Your friends can’t stand you anymore.
 Your parents “forget” to tell you they’ve moved.
 The next step toward total alienation is to flex your knowledge further by writing a program to create some simple sounds.

 Good thing I’m here to help!
-This article describes a simple command-line Ruby program called NanoSynth.
+This article describes a command-line Ruby program called NanoSynth.
 It can create 5 different simple sounds, played at different notes and volumes.
-Although it’s very simple, it shows the basics of how to write programs that create sound.
+It shows the basics of how to write a program that creates sound.

 Go ahead and check out the code on GitHub.
 The rest of this article goes into detail about how it works.